seanox/aspect-js/README.md

 - Namespaces and domain concept
   for better structuring of components, modules and business logic
 - Modularization (supports imports at the runtime)
-  component concept for smart/automatic loading of composite resources
+  component concept for smart/automatic loading of composite resources at runtime
 - Event handling
 - Expression Language
   meta-language extension with full JavaScript support